 At Aigas Field Centre we are committed to conserving wildcats in Scotland.
 From our inception in 1976 we have been spreading awareness of the threats facing these creatures whilst championing their protection in the wild.

 Any kittens born at Aigas are extremely important for the future of the species in the UK.
-A female wildcat called Skye, who was born at Aigas in 2019, is now living at the Highland Wildlife Park’s breeding for release centre.
-Amazingly, she there gave birth to 4 kittens in 2024, and they all met the criteria for a potential release into the wild.
+A female wildcat called Skye, born at Aigas in 2019, is now living at the Highland Wildlife Park’s breeding for release centre.
+She gave birth to 4 kittens there in 2024, and three of them met the criteria to be released in the wild the following year.
+Now they are free in the Cairngorms, and have likely have produced kittens of they own!